caneatonly/caneatonly/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Microcontroller programming
+- 🔭 I’m currently working on Microcontroller programming, Robotics, Controlling.
-- 💬 Ask me about ...
 - 📫 How to reach me: zyshine3@sjtu.edu.cn
 - 😄 Pronouns: He
-- ⚡ Fun fact: ...

 <!--
 **caneatonly/caneatonly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.